Agar Malwa district

-Agar Malwa District is a district in the state of Madhya Pradesh in India.
-It was carved out of Shajapur district.
-Its administrative headquarters are situated in the town of Agar.
+Agar Malwa district ([aːgəɾ maːlʋaː]) is an administrative district in the Indian state of Madhya Pradesh.
+It was formed in 2013 after being carved out of Shajapur district.
+The district's administrative headquarters is located in the town of Agar.

 History

 It was a division during the Sindhia state (some of their palaces are still presently used for city court and for other government offices).
 It was formerly a cantonment region at the time of India's independence because of the favourable weather and the availability of water.
 It was a district under the state of Madhya Bharat after the independence of India until 1956.
 Since 16 August 2013 Agar Malwa has been the 51st district of Madhya Pradesh.
 The district was formed by removing Agar, Badod, Susner and Nalkheda tehsils from Shajapur District, decreasing its size.
 It was formerly a cantonment region at the time of India's independence because of the favourable weather and the availability of water.
 It was a district under the state of Madhya Bharat after the independence of India until 1956.
 Since 16 August 2013 Agar Malwa has been the 51st district of Madhya Pradesh.